Not logged inLoginRegister

 Padded 1 Fur

-Thick Leather 2 Leather
+Leather 2 Leather

 Troll Skin 2 Leather The only way to get Troll Skin is to kill a troll without using any sharp weapons, skin it before it regenerates using the Background skill Tanning and then burn the rest of the body.
 The skin can then be made into armour using the Make Light Armour skill.
 A single Troll Skin can only make exactly 1 helmet, 1 breastplate, 2 bracers and 2 greaves.